cowlong/Battery-Charging-Profile-Analysis/README.md

 The fitted model produced an RC time constant of **0.22793 s**, with an $R^2$ value of **0.22936 V**.
 The relativity low $R^2$ value indicates that the first-order RC model does not closely represent the measured voltage data over the selected charging cycle.

+The difference between the measured data and the fitted model demonstrates the limitations of representing a real lithium-ion battery using a simple first-order RC circuit.
+The model provides a simplified representation of the charging behavior but does not capture all of the characteristics present in the experimental data.

 - Exponential charging curve
 - Experimental data comparison